Enter the Dominatrix: Plot

 The events of the game are narrated from the perspective of the 3rd Street Saints as they and Zinyak (JB Blanc) are being interviewed about the deleted scenes of Enter the Dominatrix.
-Because of this, the narrative features many retcons, plot holes, and over-the-top moments, which the Saints acknowledge.
+Because of this, the narrative features many retcons, plot holes, and over-the-top moments, which the Saints openly acknowledge.

 The "director's cut" of Enter the Dominatrix takes place one year after the non-canon ending of Saints Row: The Third, although Saints lieutenant Shaundi (Danielle Nicolet) is inexplicably still alive.
 The Saints still rule over Steelport, and lieutenant Pierce Washington (Arif S. Kinchen) has been elected mayor following Mayor Burt Reynolds' death.
 One day, Zinyak's Zin forces suddenly invade the city, and the Saints fight them off, though Josh Birk (Andrew Bowen) is 'tragically' killed while fighting a giant cyclops.
 Eventually, the Boss (Troy Baker, Kenn Michael, Robin Atkin Downes, Laura Bailey, Diane Michelle, Sumalee Montano, or Nolan North) faces Zinyak himself and kills him.

-Following Zinyak's death, the Zin's rogue AI called the Dominatrix assumes command of the remaining Zin forces and transports the Saints into a simulation of Steelport, which she controls.
-The Saints recruit several allies to help them fight the Dominatrix, who eventually summons a giant soda can called Paul to wreak havoc in the simulation.
-The Saints manage to build a spaceship to go inside Paul and destroy its brain, killing it and weakening the Dominatrix.
-After the Boss kills the Dominatrix, Pierce arrives with backup: talking velociraptors, who take them to their king, Cirano.
+Following Zinyak's death, the Zin's rogue AI called the Dominatrix assumes command of the remaining Zin forces and traps the Saints in a simulation of Steelport, which she controls.
+The Saints recruit a number of allies to help them fight the Dominatrix, who eventually summons a giant soda can called Paul to wreak havoc in the simulation.
+The Saints build a spaceship to go inside Paul and destroy its brain, killing it and weakening the Dominatrix.
+After the Boss defeats the Dominatrix, Pierce arrives with backup: talking velociraptors, who take them to their king, Cirano.
 Cirano helps the Saints escape the simulation and grants each of them a wish.

 Development

 THQ announced an Enter the Dominatrix standalone expansion for Saints Row: The Third as an April Fool's joke in 2012.
-It was confirmed as in development the next month, with the basic plot where the alien commander Zinyak imprisons the Saints' leader in The Dominatrix simulation of Steelport so as to prevent interference when he takes over the planet.
+It was confirmed as being in development the next month, with the basic plot where the alien commander Zinyak imprisons the Saints' leader in The Dominatrix simulation of Steelport so as to prevent interference when he takes over the planet.
 The expansion also was to add superpowers for the player character.
 In June, THQ said the expansion would be wrapped into a full sequel, tentatively titled "The Next Great Sequel in the Saints Row Franchise" and scheduled for release in 2013.
-The parts of that expansion that weren't incorporated into the sequel (Saints Row IV) were later released as this downloadable content for the new title.
-It was developed by Volition, published by Deep Silver, and released October 22, 2013.
+The parts of that expansion that were not incorporated into the sequel (Saints Row IV) were later released as this downloadable content for the new title.
+It was developed by Volition, published by Deep Silver, and released on October 22, 2013.

 Enter the Dominatrix was followed by the "How the Saints Saved Christmas" downloadable content pack.
-High Voltage Software ported the full game and all of its downloadable content to PlayStation 4 and Xbox One as Saints Row IV: Re-Elected, which was released in North America on January 20, 2015, and worldwide three days later.
-A Linux port was released later that year.
+High Voltage Software ported Saints Row IV and all of its downloadable content, including Enter the Dominatrix, to the PlayStation 4 and Xbox One as Saints Row IV: Re-Elected, which was released in North America on January 20, 2015, and worldwide three days later.
+A Linux port was released later that same year.